-- (a) The use of time clocks is mandatory, and a game is forfeited by the team responsible for providing the chess equipment if a working clock is not available.
-(See 5b above.) - (b) The time limit is game in 90 minutes. - (c) Bonus/digital clocks must be set to game in 85 minutes with a 5 second increment/delay on each move.
-Mechanical clocks must be set to 4:29, and time expires when the clock reaches 6:00 and the flag falls.
-Preference in clocks is bonus, delay, and mechanical (i.e, a bonus clock has preference over the other two and a delay has preference over a mechanical.
-(See 8 below.)
+(a) The use of a digital time clock is mandatory, and a game is forfeited by the team responsible for providing the chess equipment if a working clock is not available.
+(See 5b above.) (b) The time limit is game in 55 minutes with a 5 second delay or if to meet the 14th Street Y's time limit game in 55 minutes, no delay.